GoogleCloudPlatform/grpc-gcp-go/spanner_prober/Readme.md

 - probe_deadline - Deadline for probe request.
 (Default: 10s)
 - endpoint - Cloud Spanner Endpoint to send request to.

+## Disabling automatic resource detection

+If running on GCE/GKE the metrics will be shipped to corresponding "VM Instance"/"Kubernetes Container" resource in Cloud Monitoring.
+To disable this and use global resource set environment variable `OC_RESOURCE_TYPE=global`.

 ## Probe types

 | probe_type   | Description                                                    |